 Nicky’s greatest achievement in the Australian arts landscape is the inspirational and collaborative spirit she lends to a variety of Australian and international arts programs and her commitment to championing emerging and established artists throughout all stages of their careers.

-As founder and President of the not-for-profit organisation Chippendale Creative Precinct, Sydney, Nicky is the life force behind Chippendale’s transformation into Sydney’s premier arts and culture destination.
+As founder and President of the not-for-profit organisation Chippendale Creative Precinct, Sydney, Nicky was the life force behind Chippendale’s transformation into Sydney’s premier arts and culture destination.
 Having seen the immense potential of the hidden inner-city suburb, Nicky rose to the challenge, transforming Chippendale into one of Sydney’s most vibrant melting pots of art and culture.

-In her role as President of the precinct, Nicky oversees numerous initiatives including historical and gallery walking tours, architectural tours, food and wine safaris, and most notably founded and curated the internationally acclaimed annual BEAMS Arts Festival.
+In her role as President of the precinct, Nicky oversaw numerous initiatives including historical and gallery walking tours, architectural tours, food and wine safaris, and most notably founded and curated the internationally acclaimed annual BEAMS Arts Festival.
 Every September, since its inception in 2012, BEAMS transformed Chippendale into a mesmerising spectrum of art, lights, music and performance, establishing itself as one of the most influential and anticipated multi-disciplinary arts events of Sydney’s arts calendar.

-Nicky is also Director of Kensington Contemporary, Chippendale.
+Nicky was also Director of Kensington Contemporary, Chippendale.
 Nicky’s love for the arts and passion for igniting the careers of emerging artists led her to establish the Chippendale World Art Residency (previously the CNWAP) with the sole purpose of promoting and engaging with new and established contemporary artists.

 Nicky has culminated her passion for art and culture with the obvious trifecta; food.
 After opening the Good Day Café in Paddington (est. 1988), she then went on to transform a spectacular Gothic Revival-style Church in Chippendale into NG Art Gallery and Mission Restaurant Bar (est. 2006), showcasing robust, rustic Mediterranean cuisine alongside contemporary Australian art for discerning foodies and art lovers alike.
 She later converted the restaurant into The Chip Off The Old Block (est. 2014), a restaurant turned bar that served up British pub grub and tipples to Sydney folk, to engage with the ever-evolving marketplace.
 An avid foodie and cook herself, Nicky’s passion for food and cooking is deeply ingrained in all her endeavours.